sortiz4/rchmod/README.md

 ```

 ## Script
-A simplified version is also available as a shell script and is compatible with
+A simplified version is also available as a shell script.
-other Unix-like environments.